What Is The Value Of Sin C

 If you know the lengths of the opposite side and the hypotenuse of a right-angled triangle containing angle C, you can directly calculate sin C using the formula: sin C = (opposite side) / (hypotenuse).

 • Example: In a right-angled triangle, the opposite side to angle C measures 3 units, and the hypotenuse measures 5 units.
-Therefore, sin C = 3/5 = 0.6.
+Because of this, sin C = 3/5 = 0.6.

 2. Using a Unit Circle: